ciernialab/MicrogliaMorphology/README.md

 -   **MicrogliaMorphology_Program.ijm**
 -   **MicrogliaMorphology_ColorByCluster.ijm**

+3. Optional: if you would like a version of the program where you can start at any step in the pipeline, create an additional subdirectory called “MicrogliaMorphology_Steps” under: Fiji.app > scripts > Plugins > MicrogliaMorphology and save the following files from this repo (can be found in macros-scripts/MicrogliaMorphology_Steps folder) into the new subdirectory:

+-   **MM_Step1_DatasetParameters.ijm**
+-   **MM_Step2_Thresholding.ijm**
+-   **MM_Step3_GenerateSingleCells.ijm**
+-   **MM_Step4_SkeletonAnalysis.ijm**

-2. Restart ImageJ
+4. Restart ImageJ
-3. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, under which you can find all three macros that you just installed.
+5. MicrogliaMorphology should now appear under Plugins (at bottom of drop-down) in your ImageJ toolbar, under which you can find all three macros that you just installed, as well as a subdirectory containing the individual steps of the pipeline so that you can start from any point.
 Any of them can be clicked on to begin their respective user prompts.
 They should be used in the order they are listed in above.

 ### Create the following subdirectories in a single directory for your project where you would like to save your images and analysis output, and include one representative test image (e.g., ‘Test-Iba1’):